RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 ## Open Questions

+- **Full `$ref` resolution in mappers**: All three mappers (Mermaid class diagram, Mermaid entity graph, Markdown documentation) currently show `object` for complex types and do not resolve `$ref` references.
+A future improvement should resolve `$ref` to the definition name (e.g., show `Address` instead of `object`) using the `Definitions` dictionary.
+When implementing this, also revisit whether the Markdown mapper should include a dedicated **Definitions** section at the end listing shared types as their own tables, with cross-links from property/parameter tables.
 - **Mermaid customization**: Should the mapper support filtering (e.g., only show entities reachable from entry point)?
 Not for v1.
 - **Parameter validation routes in Siren**: Allow UIs to validate action parameters before form submission by calling a server-side validation endpoint.
 This requires a Siren format extension — e.g., a `validationHref` field on actions that points to a validation endpoint returning field-level errors.
 Needs design for: the Siren extension format, the validation request/response contract, how the source generator discovers validation endpoints, and how the schema describes validation availability per action.
 - **Example values**: Add support for example values on entity properties and action parameters in the schema (similar to OpenAPI's `example` keyword).
 Useful for documentation UIs to show realistic sample data and for client generators to emit test fixtures.
 Could be expressed as JSON Schema `examples` keyword or as a separate field on `EntityTypeSchema`/`ActionDescription`.
 To be designed in a future iteration.